 - Open the hood by pulling the hood release under the dashboard.

 - Remove the engine cover.
-It can easily be removed by grabbing the cover on both sides and lifting it up.
-The engine cover is secured with four tabs, and most models don’t use bolts to hold it in place.
+It can easily be removed by grabbing the cover on both sides and lifting it.
+The engine cover is secured with four tabs; most models don’t use bolts to hold it in place.

 - Locate the defective ignition coil.
-You have three coils on the driver side and three coils on the passenger side on the six cylinder engines.
-In our case, we have an eight cylinder engine so you will see four coils on each side.
+You have three coils on the driver’s side and three coils on the passenger side on the six-cylinder engines.
+In our case, we have an eight-cylinder engine, so you will see four coils on each side.

 - Remove the spark plug wires.
-For this step, you will need the spark plug wire removal tool that we listed above under tools required.
-Otherwise, you risk damaging the spark plug wire and the spark plug itself.
+For this step, you will need the spark plug wire removal tool that we listed above under the tools required.
+Otherwise, you risk damaging the spark plug wire, and the spark plug itself.

 - Remove the Torx bolt at the center of the ignition coil pack.
 Unplug the electrical connector from the coil pack.
-Note: The clip that holds the connector tight on the ignition coil can break very easily.
-If yours does break use self locking cable ties to secure the electrical connector to the ignition coil.
+Note: The clip that tightly holds the connector on the ignition coil can break easily.
+Suppose yours does break, use self-locking cable ties to secure the electrical connector to the ignition coil.

 - Note the position of the spark plug wires.
-If you look carefully on the ignition coil pack, you will see two letter.
-They are the there to help you avoid installing the wires incorrectly.
-They will have letters A and B and you will see the same letters on the engine block.
+If you look carefully at the ignition coil pack, you will see two letters.
+They are there to help you avoid installing the wires incorrectly.
+They will have letters A and B, and you will see the same letters on the engine block.

-- Remove spark plug wires from the old ignition coil and install on the new ignition coil.
+- Remove spark plug wires from the old ignition coil and install them on the new ignition coil.
 Firmly press the spark plug boot into the spark plugs.
 Connect the electrical connector.
-Tighten the bolt in the centre of the ignition coil to 8 Nm.
+Tighten the bolt in the center of the ignition coil to 8 Nm.